gdevanla/idris-time/README.md

 Currently, this library supports basis functionality in terms of UTC.
 All the calculations have been ported from (https://hackage.haskell.org/package/time).
 There is a lot of functionality that is available in Haskell `time` library that still needs to be added to this port.
 Contributions are welcome!

+Currently, this library has only been tested with Idris 1.3.3 (on Linux)

 Examples
 ========